-Gross domestic product grew 0.6 percent in the second quarter, according to a Reuters survey of forecasts ahead of Thursday's release of the official measure by Statistics New Zealand.
-That is triple the pace of the first quarter, when drought curbed milk production in the South Island and mining output was affected by a shutdown of the Tui field off the Taranaki coast to connect the Pateke-4H well.
+The gross domestic product grew 0.6 per cent in the second quarter, according to a Reuters survey of forecasts ahead of Thursday's release of the official measure by Statistics New Zealand.
+That is triple the pace of the first quarter when drought curbed milk production in the South Island and mining output was affected by a shutdown of the Tui field off the Taranaki coast to connect the Pateke-4H well.

 But that doesn't mean we shouldn't be smarter about the kind of investment we are encouraging in this country.

 While the issues around foreign investment are far from simple, there is good cause for targeting a simple goal.